jmagaram/grocery-list-ng/README.md

 One-click "preview" sends current build to Firebase with a special preview URL so you can experiment with it before deciding to publish.

-Local emulator to fake authentication.
+Local emulator and testing tools to fake authentication and make super simple unit tests for building security rules.
+Really well thought through.

 Firebase authorization rules are super flexible.